Highams Park: Railway

-Highams Park station is on the London Overground Chingford branch which runs from London Liverpool Street to Chingford, The line is one of the Lea Valley lines.
+Highams Park station is on the London Overground Chingford branch, which runs from London Liverpool Street to Chingford.
+The line is one of the Lea Valley lines.
 The railway line cuts through the area with a level crossing, close to the station, this being the only place actually in Highams Park where vehicles can cross the track.
 The level crossing itself, until 2002, was controlled by a signalman who worked in the traditional signal box next to the crossing.
 However, in 2002, despite local opposition, the gates began to be operated from a central office at Liverpool Street station.
-The signal box was marked for demolition, but due to the efforts of "The Highams Park Forum" (a group of local residents), and local Member of Parliament (and then leader of the Conservative Party) Iain Duncan Smith, the box was saved with the intention of turning it into a museum or a tea room.
-In 2017 the signal box was reopened as a crêperie called LaBoite.
+The signal box was marked for demolition, but due to the efforts of "The Highams Park Forum" (a group of local residents), and local Member of Parliament (and then leader of the Conservative Party) Iain Duncan Smith, the box was saved with the intention of turning it into a museum or a tearoom.
+In 2017, the signal box was reopened as a crêperie called LaBoite.